 - 1. Analyse and establish an individual's charge to income tax and CGT based on their personal circumstances. - 2.
 Advise on the taxation of trade and professional income for individuals and partnerships. - 3.
 Advise on the taxation of property transactions in practical situations. - 4.
 Advise on the taxation of foreign source profits and investment income. - 5.
 Advise on the taxation of Irish source employment income in practical situations. - 6.
 Compute the income tax liability of non-resident individuals in receipt of Irish source income. - 7.
-Advise on the application of tax incentives, charges on income and the restriction on tax reliefs for high earners in practical situations. - 8.
+Advise on the application of EII relief and charges on income. - 8.
 Advise on the taxation of married, cohabiting, separated, widowed and divorced couples and civil partners. - 9.
 Advise on the sale or succession of incorporated and unincorporated businesses. - 10.
 Describe the transactions that give rise to, and the relief available for, the deduction of income tax at source. - 11.
 Advise on the application of specific anti-avoidance rules. - 12.
-Analyse and advise on Revenue Audits & Powers.
+Analyse and advise on Revenue compliance interventions. - 13.
+Understand why tax advisers need an awareness of data and technology, how processing data can improve efficiencies and the how technology can be used to analysis and visualise data.